-Motorola had a great comeback this year with the Moto G and Moto E which are tagged at affordable price but delivers outstanding performance.
+Motorola had a great comeback this year with the Moto G and Moto E which are tagged at an affordable price but delivers outstanding performance.
 The Original Moto G which was launched in the last quarter of 2013 was bugged with a few issues like the below-average camera and the limited storage capacity.
 Motorola solved these issues in the 2nd generation Moto devices and also included several bug fixes and improvements without hiking the price tag.
 Since the Moto G 2014 is an entirely new device compared to the older one, the advanced users have to start from starch in rooting the device to install custom ROMs.

 After rooting, installing a custom recovery is the important step for tinkering.
 A custom recovery ensures safety by allowing you to take backups of your device and restore them when you run into trouble.
 TWRP recovery is a custom recovery built with ease of use and customization in mind.
 The fully touch driven user interface is pretty feasible and easy to work on.
 The new Moto G got the TWRP recovery as an unofficial build but it is functional like the official one.
 Follow the step-by-step guide to install TWRP recovery on your Moto G 2014.